 Sub find_and_replace_company_name() Selection.Find.ClearFormatting Selection.Find.Replacement.ClearFormatting With Selection.Find .text = "Acme, Inc." .Replacement.text = "XYZ, Inc." .Forward = True .Wrap = wdFindContinue .Format = False .MatchCase = False .MatchWholeWord = False .MatchWildcards = False .MatchSoundsLike = False .MatchAllWordForms = False End With Selection.Find.Execute Replace:=wdReplaceAll Selection.Find.Execute End Sub

 The Word code is recorded in the macro language VBA (Visual Basic for Applications).
-While it is certainly more concise than the OpenOffice.org code, in some respects VBA can be just as inelegant and difficult to write from scratch (which we will address next).
+While it is certainly more concise than the OpenOffice.org code, in some respects VBA can be just as inelegant and difficult to write from scratch (which I will address next).

 The Not-So-Easy Way

 Space limitations do not allow us to get into the details of how to write OpenOffice.org macros from whole cloth.
 In fact, an entire book could be written on the subject.
-But we will consider some resources, for any reader who would like to pursue the subject further.
+But I will consider some resources, for any reader who would like to pursue the subject further.